DV

 Learning outcomes

-When making plots and charts, many of us wonder if we have actually drawn the (most) appropriate one.
-How do you know that that graphic form you have chosen is most suitable to represent your data?
-Does your plot/chart effectively communicate your message to the readers?
+When making plots and charts, many of us wonder if we have actually drawn the most appropriate one.
+How do you know that the graphic form you have chosen is the most suitable to represent your data?
+Does your plot or chart effectively communicate your message to the readers?
 I call this a “plotting dilemma.”
-The fundamental question here is - what are the principles of effective data visualization?
+The fundamental question here is: what are the principles of effective data visualization?
 These are difficult questions.
-Although there aren’t solution formulae, this course will provide clues and examples to make your own choices based on what we know about why and how visualization works.
+Although there aren’t solution formulae, this course will provide clues and examples to help you make your own choices based on what we know about why and how visualization works.

-In this course, learners will spend significant time designing (plotting) various data graphics (charts, plots, diagrams, maps, etc.) using tools such as Tableau, R, Matplotlib, or Google Sheets.
+In this course, you will spend significant time designing various data graphics (charts, plots, diagrams, maps, etc.) using tools such as Tableau, R, Matplotlib, or Google Sheets.
 However, this course does not emphasize using specific tools or implementation details.
-The course is more about “what plots to make and why” than “how to make them.”

 Course topics